 In a short and gracious email, thank them for their time and effort and for giving you the opportunity to interview with them.
 Keep the door open if you would like to be considered for future vacancies, and if you think it’s worth it, ask for some feedback, especially if you had progressed in length through the interviewing process.

 Do not put them on the spot as to why you weren’t selected, though.
-Instead, ask what you can improve on to have a better chance of being hired the next time a vacancy comes along.
+Instead, ask what you can improve on to have a better chance of being hired the next time a vacancy comes along, instead of receiving the standard 'I'll keep your CV on file' email.
 Be mature, professional and open to constructive feedback.

 6. Take Action